themisvr/professional-networking-app/README.md

 General:
  - Show creator instead of userId in Jobs/Articles

-Q2:
- - Add error handling in front end when a user already exists

 Q4:
  - Add support for exporting XML
  - Export all required data